bitterfox/indy-string-template-processing/README.md

 Overriding StringTemplateProcessorFactory#cacheProcessor let implementations to allow caching StringTemplateProcessor or not.

 ### StringTemplateSTRDebug
-StringTemplateSTRDebug is a implementation of StringTemplate.STR with debug print
+StringTemplateSTRDebug is a implementation of StringTemplate.STR with debug print in case of StringTemplate processing is implemented with StringTemplateProcessorFactory and StringTemplateProcessor.
-- when parsing fragments occureed (actually STR doesn't heavy work for fragments, but assume this is a StringTemplate for JSON or DB query builder)
+- when parsing fragments occurred (StringTemplateProcessorFactory#createProcessor is called) (actually STR doesn't heavy work for fragments, but assume this is a StringTemplate for JSON or DB query builder)
-- when processing values for the fragments occurred
+- when processing values for the fragments occurred (StringTemplateProcessor is called)

 ## StringTemplateRuntime
 StringTemplateRuntime calls StringTemplateProcessorFactory and StringTemplateProcessor for actual StringTemplate fragments and values.